-When owning a donkey you have to be prepared for the cold winter months, winter care is about helping your donkey to withstand the lower temperatures and to stay healthy, rather than shutting them in completely.
+As a donkey owner, you need to be prepared for the cold winter months.
+Winter care is about helping your donkey to cope with lower temperatures and to stay healthy during bad weather.

 Getting prepared for the winter

 It’s important to be prepared and plan ahead for the winter.

 - Order your winter forage and bedding in plenty of time and keep an extra supply in case of bad weather

 - Stock up on road salt for gritting areas of hardstanding in icy conditions